netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/quicprofile_module.rst

         <div class="ansible-option-cell">

       Specify the congestion control algorithm to be used for QUIC connections.
-The default congestion control algorithm is CUBIC.
+The default congestion control algorithm is \ :literal:`CUBIC`\ .

       .. rst-class:: ansible-option-line